 Yes, there is.
 Claims for unpaid employee benefits need to be started within six years of the benefits becoming payable.
 It’s advisable to start your application as soon as possible.

 Unfair dismissal is when an employee's dismissal from employment is harsh, unjust, or unreasonable.

 Is there a time limit for making an unfair dismissal application?

 Yes, there is a time limit.
 If you are claiming in the Fair Work Commission, you have 21 days from the date of dismissal to make the application.
-If claiming in the West Australian Industrial Relations Commission, you have 28 days after the day of dismissal.
+If claiming in the WA Industrial Relations Commission, you have 28 days after the day of dismissal.
 These times may be able to be extended in some circumstances.